FairWell-dev/FairWell/README.md

 ## Dataset: New York City (NYC) Subway Traffic

-The dataset we selected consists of subway traffic in NYC, along with neighbourhood census data of the city.
+The dataset we selected consists of subway traffic in NYC, along with neighborhood census data of the city.
 It is hosted on Kaggle by Edden, who has performed preprocessing steps to convert the raw data provided by The Metropolitan Transportation Authority (MTA), North America's largest transportation network.
 The census data is from NYU Furman Center's New York City Neighborhood Data Profiles and the neighborhood data is from University of Berkeley GeoData Library.

 ### Problem Statement

 Public transport has become a necessity in our modern landscape.
 Agencies are interested in capitilising on data on public transport usage such as subway traffic to inform their location based business decisions.

-Government entities involved in urban planning might utilise subway traffic conditions to determine neighbourhoods that could benefit from neighbourhood rejuvenation or to inform other land usage planning decisions.[^1] Governments can also benefit from having a gauge of how investing into a neighbourhood will affect traffic volume via subway in different areas through census data.
+Government entities involved in urban planning might utilise subway traffic conditions to determine neighborhoods that could benefit from neighborhood rejuvenation or to inform other land usage planning decisions.[^1] Governments can also benefit from having a gauge of how investing into a neighborhood will affect traffic volume via subway in different areas through census data.

 Alternatively, businesses such as the real estate and media industries can benefit from integrating subway traffic conditions as their decision making factors.
 Subway traffic can greatly affect real estate prices, thus this can inform real estate developers in their development strategies[^2].
 With 1.7 billion turnstile swipe in 2019 alone, the subway is New York City's most popular mode of transit[^3], priming it to an effective mode of advertisement - a reason why subway advertising has become a regular part of every commuter's life.
 Subway traffic can also be used to inform media agencies of their audience, allowing them to identify prime locations - and thereby the corresponding bullet services - for their advertisement campaigns in order to maximise their effectiveness[^4].